ion-cloud/ion-cloud/src/demo-ink/README.md

 trust the input color or random generation and games.
 Here are a few of it's main capabilities:

-- translate between color spaces: hex, rgb, rgba, hsl, hsla, hsva, hsv, hsba or hsb
+- translate between color spaces: hex, cmyk, rgb, rgba, hsl, hsla, hsva, hsv, hsba or hsb
 - apply a minimum or maximum lightness threshold on a color
 - coerce a color to a certain lightness percent
 - apply a minimum or maximum saturation threshold on a color